-- 1. Have unconditional admission to the College. - 2.
-Be in good standing with the College. - 3.
-Submit completed application for admission to the ADN Health Transition (Mobility) Program by July 1st for spring admission.
-Applications are completed online and are accepted each year from June 1st to July 1st for spring admission.

-- 4. Have a minimum 18 ACT composite score national or residual. - 5.
-Have a minimum 2.50 GPA for nursing required academic core courses.
-An official SSCC transcript with all transfer credit must be available by the application deadline. - 6.
+- 1. Unconditional admission to the College - 2.
+Good standing with the College - 3.
+Submit completed application for admission to the ADN Health Transition (Mobility) Program by July 1 for spring admission.
+Applications are completed online and are accepted each year from June 1 to July 1 for spring admission. - 4.
+Minimum 18 ACT composite score national or residual - 5.
+Minimum 2.50 GPA for nursing required academic core courses; An official SSCC transcript with all transfer credit must be available by the application deadline. - 6.
 Meet the essential functions for nursing.
 (See Appendix A.) - 7.
 Complete the prerequisite courses, including the following: - a.
 ENG 101, MTH 100 or higher, BIO 201, BIO 202, SPH 106 or SPH 107, PSY 210 NOTE: BIO 201 or BIO 202 must have been taken within the last five years. - b.
 NUR 209 Concepts for Healthcare Transition Students is required for students who did not graduate from an approved Alabama Community College System PN program using the standard state curriculum within one year of seeking admission. - 8.
-Have a valid, unencumbered Alabama Practical Nursing license, unencumbered Alabama paramedic license, or equivalent license/credentials for other health professions.
+Valid, unencumbered Alabama Practical Nursing license, unencumbered Alabama paramedic license, or equivalent license/credentials for other health professions.